Are you a chronic dieter?

-Do you feel engrossed in diet culture, but would like a way out?
+Do you feel trapped in diet culture, but would like a way out?

 Are you ready to try a different approach?

-Take the Intuitive Eating Assessment to see where you fall in regards to eating intuitively. https://annajonesrd.com/intuitive-eating-a-sane-approach-to-wellness/intuitive-eating-assessment/
+Take the Intuitive Eating Assessment to see where you fall in regards to eating intuitively here.

 What is Intuitive Eating?

 Eating intuitively is about honoring your health and your body.
 It is about learning, or relearning to pay attention to the messages of your body to meet your physical and emotional needs.
-We have come to believe that others – diet gurus, doctors, social media influencers – are the experts when it comes to our bodies, but really YOU are the expert of your own body.
+We are born intuitive eaters, but we have come to believe that others – diet gurus, doctors, social media influencers – are the experts when it comes to our bodies.
+Really YOU are the expert of your own body.
 Only YOU know your thoughts, feelings, and experiences.
 Only YOU know how hungry you are or what food will satisfy you.
 No diet plan or guru could possibly know these things.
 By tuning in to our body’s cues and tuning out all of the diet chatter and nonsense we can relearn how to have a healthy relationship with food and our bodies.

 Perhaps food has been a struggle for years.
 A new diet might have enticed you for a while, but something seems to throw you off course.
 You know everything there is to know about proper nutrition, but you have trouble staying on track.
 Dieting has made you more preoccupied with food.
 Dieting has made food and hunger the enemy.
 Dieting has made you feel guilty when you’re not eating diet-types of foods.
 Sound familiar?

-Intuitive Eating provides a new way of eating that is ultimately struggle-free and healthy for your mind and body.
+Intuitive Eating provides a way of eating that is ultimately struggle-free and healthy for your mind and body.
 It is a process that unleashes the shackles of dieting (which can only lead to deprivation, rebellion, and rebound weight gain).
 It means getting back to your roots–trusting your body and its signals.
-Intuitive Eating will not only change your relationship with food; it may change your life.

 Through the Intuitive Eating principles we can work together to restore your relationship with food and your body image.
 I provide private coaching to help you on your journey to restore your inner Intuitive Eater.
 Sometimes just reading the book and going through the workbook isn’t enough, and extra support will help you in your process.